Do not index

-The world of mantras may be fairly new to you, and we want to offer you an example of mantras or two to help you know them better.
+The world of mantras may be fairly new to you, and we want to offer you an example of a few mantras to help you know them better.

 A mantra has come a long way since its original definition and purpose.
 Mantras have been around for years, and yet, it seems like we are only still beginning to understand their true powers.